 In case of a pine tree these contusions are no longer visible in a year.

 For many bonsai with very soft wood (such as most conifers), new wire often needs to be applied after unwireing.
 Otherwise the branch would soon take the old position again.

+A partly ingrown wire on a Scots pine is shown on the next pictures.
 The resulting deformations and wounds can be seen for a long time.